katarighe/Capstone-Meal-DB/README.md

 <!-- LIVE DEMO -->
 ## 🚀 Live Demo <a name="live-demo"></a>

-The Live Demo of this Capstone Project is available now on GitHub Pages and Loom.
+The Live Demo of this Capstone Project is available now on GitHub Pages and YouTube.

 - [Live Demo Link on GitHub pages](https://katarighe.github.io/Capstone-Meal-DB/dist/)
 - [Video Presentation of the Website on YouTube](https://www.youtube.com/watch?v=E3CNtayF4qY)